MicrosoftDocs/memdocs/memdocs/intune/fundamentals/help-desk-operators.md

 Diagnostics for devices and applications.

 > [!NOTE]
-> To collect and access diagnostics you must have the collect diagnostics permission added to your role, see [Role-based administration control (RBAC) with Intune](role-based-access-control.md)
+> To collect and access diagnostics you must have the Collect diagnostics permission added to your role.
+For more information, see [Role-based administration control (RBAC) with Intune](role-based-access-control.md).

 | Column           | Text                                                                                                                                |
 |--------------------|-------------------------------------------------------------------------------------------------------------------------------------|